Implementing Virtual Nursing at Your Facility: Step-by-Step Guide

 - Mobile phones

-When choosing the right virtual nursing platforms for your facility’s needs, consider the program objectives.
-As your staff becomes more comfortable with the platform, you may consider working with advanced telemonitoring technology such as deterioration management or virtual rapid response deployment.
+When choosing the right platform option for meeting your facility’s needs, consider the program objectives.
+As your staff becomes more comfortable with the platform, advanced telemonitoring technology such as deterioration management or virtual rapid response deployment may be a good next step within your program’s trajectory.

 4. Evaluate and Adapt

 Throughout the program roll-out, check in with nurses at the bedside to see how it’s going.
-Objective data like fall rates and call bell response times are helpful — but hearing from nurses at the bedside is equally important to ensuring program success.
-You may consider conducting anonymous surveys to measure nurses’ perceived outcomes of the program.
+Objective data like fall rates and call bell response times are helpful, but hearing from nurses at the bedside is equally important to ensuring program success.
+For example, consider conducting anonymous surveys to measure nurses’ perceptions of the program.
 Example questions may include:

 - How has your workflow changed since implementing the program?